scmschmidt/trento_checks_for_supportconfig/README.md

    It sets up and starts the Wanda containers as well as creating the image for the supportconfig hosts.

-   > :bulb: You can influence the used Wanda version by setting the environment variable `WANDA_VERSION`.
+   > :bulb: To influence the Wanda version set the environment variable `WANDA_VERSION`.
-   > The repo always uses the latest released version.
-To use a specific one, run: `WANDA_VERSION=... ./install`
+   > The default always uses the latest released version.
+For a specific one, run: `WANDA_VERSION=... ./install`

-   > :exclamation: If the install fails when building the images, run it again.
-Sometimes after a second or third run the pull completes.
+   > :bulb: To influence the container registry for Wanda set the environment variable `WANDA_REGISTRY`.
+   > The default always uses registry.opensuse.org/devel/sap/trento/factory/containers/trento containing the rolling release.
+To use a different, run: `WANDA_REGISTRY=... ./install`
+   > The registry for the released version is registry.suse.com/trento.

+   > :wrench: The `install` script calls subsequently three scripts in `setup/`: `install_wanda`, `install_host` and
+     `install_cmd`, which can be called individually.

+   > :exclamation: This version works only with Wanda versions, where checks are in a separate container.
+  This should be the default since Trento 2.4.

 1. Place the script `tcsc` in `~/bin` or `/usr/local/bin` (last requires root).